Lhdang88/cloud_computing_ws/README.md

   "meta": { "foo": "bar"} // additional data to pass
 }
 ```
-returns the message posted and broadcast the posted message to users via websocket
+returns the message posted and broadcasts the message to users via websocket

-List all chat rooms:
+* List all chat rooms:

 ```javascript
 {
   "action": "getChatRooms"
 }
 ```
-returns an array of chat room names via websocket
+returns an array of chat room-names via websocket

-List all Messages/Users in Room:
+* List all Messages/Users in Room:

 ```javascript
 {